 The Bank actively monitors and manages the mismatch between assets and liabilities as part of standard banking operations.
-The management of the mismatch of assets against liabilities using expected flows allows for the repayment behaviour of assets and liabilities that are not aligned to the contractual maturity.
-The Bank has access to various sources of short and long term funding via its retail and SME deposit portfolio, and intercompany funding arrangements with Rabobank.
+The management of the mismatch between assets and liabilities is based on expected flows arising from the repayment behaviour of assets and liabilities which are not aligned to the contractual maturity.
+The Bank has access to various sources of short and long term funding via its retail and small to medium-sized enterprise deposit portfolio, and intercompany funding arrangements with Rabobank.
 These funding options support the renewal of maturing liabilities.
-Key assumptions regarding the expected maturity dates in the long term framework are applied to both the Rural asset portfolio and retail deposit liabilities and have been revised in 2021 to align to Funds Transfer Pricing Product Methodology Standard.
+Key assumptions regarding the expected maturity dates in the long term framework are applied to both the Rural asset portfolio.